0x80/isolate-package/README.md

 ## Features

 - Zero-config for the vast majority of use-cases, with no manual steps involved.
-- Support NPM, Yarn classic (v1) and current (v3) and PNPM.
+- Support for NPM, Yarn and PNPM.
 - Fully compatible with the Firebase tools CLI, supporting 1st gen and 2nd gen Firebase functions.
 - Uses a pack/unpack approach to isolate only the files that would have been part of a published package, so the output contains a minimal set of files.
 - Isolates shared dependencies recursively.
-If package A depends on local package B which depends on local package C, all of them will be isolated.
+If package A depends on internal package B which depends on internal package C, all of them will be isolated.
 - Includes the lockfile so the isolated deployment should be deterministic.
-PNPM lockfiles are not supported yet.
+Not all lockfiles are not supported yet.
 See [lockfiles](#lockfiles) for more info.
 - Optionally include devDependencies in the isolated output.

-## Firebase Deployment Quickstart
+## A Quick Guide to Firebase Deployment

+If you are not confident that your monorepo setup is solid, please check out my in-dept example at [mono-ts](https://github.com/0x80/mono-ts) where `isolate-package` is being used to demonstrate Firebase deployments.

-This describes the steps required for Firebase deployment, assuming:
+This section describes the steps required for Firebase deployment, assuming:

 - You use a fairly typical monorepo setup
 - Your `firebase.json` config lives in the root of the package that you like to deploy to Firebase, hereafter referred to as the "target package".

-If you use a different setup, just continue reading the [Prerequisites](#prerequisites) section.
+If your setup diverges from a traditional one, please continue reading the [Prerequisites](#prerequisites) section.

-1. In the target package, install isolate-package and firebase-tools by running `pnpm add isolate-package firebase-tools -D` or the Yarn / NPM equivalent.
-I like to install firebase-tools as a devDependency in every firebase package, but you could of course also use a global install if you prefer.
+1. In the target package, install `isolate-package` and `firebase-tools` by running `pnpm add isolate-package firebase-tools -D` or the Yarn / NPM equivalent.
+I tend to install firebase-tools as a devDependency in every Firebase package, but you could also use a global install if you prefer that.
 2. In the `firebase.json` config set `"source"` to `"./isolate"` and `"predeploy"` to `["turbo build", "isolate"]` or whatever suits your build tool.
+The important part here is that isolate is being executed after the build stage.
-3. From the target package root, you should now be able to deploy with `npx firebase deploy` or `npx firebase deploy --only functions` in case your package only contains code for Firebase functions.
+3. From the target package folder, you should now be able to deploy with `npx firebase deploy`.

 I recommend keeping a `firebase.json` file inside each Firebase package (as opposed to the monorepo root), because it allows you to deploy from multiple independent packages.
-This give you more flexibility to organize your code.
-It also makes it easy to deploy 1st gen functions next to 2nd gen functions, or mix different node versions should you want to.
-Your bundle sizes and dependency lists for each function might also decrease, which improves cold-start times.
+It makes it easy to deploy 1st gen functions next to 2nd gen functions, deploy different node versions, and decrease the built output size and dependency lists for each package, improving deployment and cold-start times.

 ## Prerequisites